redkite-labs/RedKiteCms/README.md

     http://localhost/app_dev.php/install

-Provide the required information and you are done!
+Provide the mandatry information and you are done!

 Using another database intead of mysql, postgres, sqlite